ScreenNamePlus1/Bucky_OSM/README.md

 Flutter Prototype Code for P2P Delivery App

 A peer-to-peer delivery app for Android written in Flutter, where customers post food order requests with delivery offers, drivers bid to accept or counter-offer, and mutual selection matches them.
-Drivers front the cost at restaurants and get reimbursed in-person by customers (including delivery fee/tip).
+Drivers front the cost at restaurants and get reimbursed in-person by customers.
 Features include request posting, bidding, real-time tracking, ratings for trust, GeoFire for location-based driver matching, and Firebase Phone Authentication for secure sign-in.
 Built with Flutter, Firebase, and Google Maps.

 ## Table of Contents
 - [Features](#features)